nuuuwan/news_lk3_data/README.md

 • Fluent in written and spoken English (additional languages are an advantage)

 • At least 1 year of hospitality or customer service experience

-• Emirates’ recruitment team will host open days and assessments in more than 460 cities across six continents.

 Emirates’ recruitment team will host open days and assessments in more than 460 cities across six continents.